MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-cross-train.md

 ## The Bot Framework CLI cross-train command

-Cross training your bot can quickly become a challenging and error prone task in even a minimally complex bot, especially when you are still making frequent updates to the LUIS or QnA Maker models.
+Cross training your bot can quickly become a challenging and error prone task in even a minimally complex bot, especially when you're still making frequent updates to the LUIS or QnA Maker models.
 The Bot Framework SDK provides a tool to automate this process.
 For information on the Bot Framework CLI cross-train command, refer to the _Cross-trained recognizer set_ section of the [Recognizers in adaptive dialogs - reference guide](../adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md#cross-trained-recognizer-set).

 ## Source code updates